matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 ### zkEVM vs EVM

 Apart from the opcodes and gas metering disparity, zkVM strictly inherits the EVM programming model and its invariants, including the ABI calling conventions.
 One important thing to emphasize is that the zkVM supports rollbacks and provably revertible transactions.
-It guarantees mutual protection: users can not stall the network with bombardment by revertible transactions, and the escape hatch (priority queue) protect the user’s ability to include any transactions into the blocks.
+It guarantees mutual protection: users can not stall the network with bombardment by revertible transactions, and the escape hatch (priority queue) protects the user’s ability to include any transactions into the blocks.

 As a result, developers can fully rely on the censorship-resistance provided by L1 without having to introduce any changes related to the escape-hatch mechanism.
 This means that assets in a zkRollup account on zkSync will have exactly the same security guarantees as on L1.